 LAB MEDIA: motion test severe.3GP

-Train for unexpected in-flight occurrences including sudden forces hitting the rig or the plane suddenly leveling out in the middle of an experiment.
-Adding padding to the rig is one way to address this.
+Train for unexpected in-flight occurrences including the plane suddenly leveling out in the middle of an experiment or sudden forces hitting the rig.
+Protect floating passengers by adding padding to the rack corners.

 Shots: